185th hosts KC-135 media flight

 |Downloads:

-This work, 185th hosts KC-135 media flight, by SrA Tylon Chapman, SMSgt Vincent De Groot and SrA Olivia Monk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 185th hosts KC-135 media flight, by SMSgt Vincent De Groot, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT